danielsneala/danielsneala/README.md

 - 👋 Hi, I’m Neal Daniels.
-- I'm a graduate of Brigham Young University-Idaho, July 2019.

-- Familiar with Python and R Programming in manipulating and statistically analyzing data.

-- Strong technical writing and verbal communication skills to explain insights obtained by data models.
+-
+- Highly motivated and hard-working individual seeking position of Data Analyst.

+- Recently completed a Post Graduate Program in Data Science & Business Analytics, using Python to analyze data.

+- I graduated Brigham Young University- Idaho with a degree in Applied Mathematics (July 2019), which included using R Programming to interpret data.

+- Seeking to utilize these skills.

 - Experienced in learning and using different computer software to accomplish tasks.